 Sarcopenia or age-related muscle loss is why we become sedentary and frail as we grow older, making us more vulnerable to falls, broken hips, and chronic inflammation.

 But you’re not helpless against this.
 As early as now, you can choose to build muscle and lessen the vulnerabilities that come with aging.

-Build more muscle (link to the how to build muscle while you sleep blog) by adding some weight or resistance to your exercise.
+Build more muscle by adding some weight or resistance to your exercise.
 Muscle can only grow if they get torn and forced to repair by building more muscle fibers.

 So, try weight lifting, resistance training, and bodyweight training.

 Another way to build muscle is to load up on protein-rich foods and moderate amounts of healthy fats and carbs.

 Protein helps repair and build torn muscle fibers from exercise, healthy fats help boost the production of amino acids (the building blocks of protein), and carbs fuel our body, so it doesn’t have to break down muscle fibers for energy.

 Sleep also helps with muscle repair and growth, but only if you reach deep sleep.

 Deep sleep is when our body goes into repair, restoration, and cell-regeneration mode.
 This is when our body heals damaged tissues, delivers more nutrients to worn-down muscles by increasing blood flow, and takes out the byproducts (waste) of the day’s metabolic processes.

 To make sure you get deep sleep, make sure you have good sleep hygiene: sleep and wake up at the same time every day, sleep for at least 7 hours, don’t drink alcoholic and caffeinated drinks hours before bed, make sure your room is dim and cold, etc.